Oxycontin Side Effects and Addiction Signs

 • Confusion

-• Blood pressure drop when standing up
+• Blood pressure dropping when standing up

 When taking OxyContin, inform your doctor if you have any of the above side effects at a severe level or if they do not go away.
-Additional OxyContin side effects that would require emergency medical help include:6
+Additional OxyContin side effects that would require emergency medical help include:

 • Trouble breathing